ronaldoussoren/pyobjc/docs/apinotes/CloudKit.rst

 API Notes
 ---------

-The entire "CloudKit" framework on MacOSX 10.10 (or later) is available from Python.
+The entire "CloudKit" framework on macOS 10.10 (or later) is available from Python.

 .. note::

-   The CloudKit framework is only available in 64-bit applications, and requires the use of a developer certificate to be used (that is, this is an AppStore-only API)
+   The CloudKit framework requires the use of a developer certificate to be used (this is an AppStore-only API)